 You will be given a great deal of support with the application process and we run a programme specific careers fair every year, allowing you to meet employers and build awareness of potential career opportunities at relevant points in your undergraduate studies.
 We also ensure you undertake placement experience during your undergraduate studies in all areas of practice, so you can make informed choices about where you prefer to work throughout your pre-registration training year.

-After graduation the university runs a Pre-Registration Training Programme that trainees can attend during their year in practice.
+After graduation the university runs a Trainee Pharmacist Foundation Programme that trainees can attend during their year in practice.
 This is an enormous support that many other universities don’t offer.

 What advice would you give to students who are close to starting their pre-registration year in order to give themselves the best chance of success?

-My advice to future pre-registration students is this:
+My advice to future foundation training students is this:

 - If you’re in a community pharmacy make sure you continue to study your clinical skills as hospital pharmacists use these a lot.